-We ask that families set-aside some time to review the documents below outlining safety protocols and exclusion criteria.
+We ask that families set-aside some time to review the documents below outlining our reintegration phases and health protocols.